Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 http://lovelyhamster.ru/kroliki/pochemu-u-krolika-goryachie-ushi/

-Why do rabbits have hot ears?
+Why does a rabbit have hot ears?

 Rabbit physiology

-• Body temperature: 38.5-40 ° C
+• Body temperature: 38.5-40 °C

-• Respiratory rate: 50-150/min at rest
+• Respiration rate: 50-150/min at rest

 • Heart rate: 120-150/min at rest